-We build our emulator (9) for f directly from an ensemble of just 30 evaluations in a maximin Latin Hypercube in the inputs, rather than by formally updating from a prior specification for \mathcal{C} and $u(\cdot)$.
+We build our emulator for f using an ensemble of just 30 evaluations in a Latin Hypercube design in the inputs selected to have a large minimum interpoint distance.
 This small number of evaluations reflects the practical limitations of many large simulators.
-The resulting coefficient means are given in Table 2 (these are the GLS fitted values), along with the R^2 values from the fit on the linear regression terms, and the square root of the averaged (over x) residual variance, remembering that the updated residual function is non-stationary.
-The three temperature outputs are strongly but not exactly determined by linear terms in the three temperature inputs; the two salinity differences are less well determined by the linear regressors (but better-determined than the individual salinities); the final two outputs, $m^{\rm eq}$ and $F_1^{\rm crit}$, are reasonably well determined.
-As a simple diagnostic, the leave-one-out prediction errors (after first fitting the emulator hyperparameters) are shown in Figure 3; the 7-vector of prediction errors at each x has been standardised using the predictive mean vector and variance matrix to be uncorrelated with mean zero and variance one; experience suggests that these are a sensitive measure of an emulator's ability to summarise and extrapolate the ensemble.
-This diagnostic is border-line acceptable; we regard our emulator as reasonable for the purposes of illustration.
+The resulting coefficient means are given in Table 2 (these are the GLS fitted values), along with the $R^2$ values and the square root of the averaged (over x) residual variance, remembering that neither the prior nor the updated residual function is stationary.
+The three temperature outputs are strongly but not exactly determined by linear terms in the three temperature inputs; the two salinity differences are less well determined by the linear regressors (but better-determined than the individual salinities); the final two outputs, $m^{eq}$ and $F_1^{crit}$ , are reasonably well determined.
+As a simple diagnostic, the leave-one-out prediction errors (after first fitting the emulator hyperparameters) are shown in Figure 3; the 8-vector of prediction errors at each x has been standardised using the predictive mean vector and variance matrix to be uncorrelated with mean zero and variance one; experience suggests that they are a sensitive measure of an emulator's ability to summarise and extraplolate the ensemble.
+This diagnostic is border-line acceptable; we regard our emulator as reasonable for the purposes of illustration, but in a more detailed treatment we would want to investigate the possibility of systematically mis-forecasting in our emulator, which might suggest additional non-linear regression terms; this would impose no extra costs on our inference.
+We would also want to investigate the effect of including the induced correlation between the f emulator regression coefficients and the residual; this would make the calculation more complicated to describe and program and